Sam-Saarinen/SkillWiki/README.md

     6. Doing the most good (Submit 100 resources that are approved)
     7. Mike drop (Get 100% on topic quiz)
     8. Viral (Submitted resource with > 100 feedback_count and > 4.0 helpful_avg)
+    9. See Something, Say Something (Report a resource for not being relevant)